 Paxford

-The Inn offers good food and on certain evenings during the summer you will find the game of Aunt Sally played.
+The Churchill Arms Inn offers accommodation and food and on certain evenings during the summer you will find the game of Aunt Sally played.

 The Cotswolds village of Paxford and the Churchill Arms Inn